Generic name: hyaluronidase (injection) [ HYE-al-ure-ON-i-dase ]

 Get emergency medical help if you have signs of an allergic reaction ro Vitrase: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-pain, itching, or redness where the injection was given; or
+pain, swelling, itching, or redness where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.